NumerousHats/dbbackerupper/README.rst

 ==============
-DB BackerUpper
+DBBackerUpper
 ==============

-Simple webserver database backup and emailing.
+Simple tool to create MySQL database dumps on a server and mail the resulting .tar.gz file via Gmail.

-This is a minimal refactoring of some truly lousy old code that I'm not terribly proud of, but I just need something functional...
+This is a refactoring of some lousy old code that I'm not terribly proud of, but I just need something functional...
+Maybe it'll be useful for somebody else.

 * Free software: MIT license